-As a food fish, uku are like 'ōpakapaka, onaga, and other Deep-7 regarded highly for their firm and flavorful white flesh good for both cooking and raw consumption.
-Unlike Deep-7, uku are not typically used to fill the seasonal demand for whole fish during the holiday season due to the preference for red color.
-Outside of the holiday demand, uku are commonly consumed by the hotel and restaurant industries that take advantage of the low-price alternative to Deep-7 BMUS.
-Uku can be found across a wide range of depths and are commonly caught with a diverse array of fishing gears.
-Uku are typically targeted most heavily in May and June of each year, though some fishers catch them year-round in relatively high numbers.
+Uku are like 'ōpakapaka, onaga, and other Deep-7 in that they are regarded highly for their firm and flavorful white flesh good for both cooking and raw consumption.
+Uku are not typically used to fill the seasonal demand for whole fish during the holiday season due to consumer preference for red color.
+The uku fishery is driven in large part by the hotel and restaurant industries that take advantage of the low-price alternative to Deep-7 BMUS.